Auburn hires Liberty’s Hugh Freeze, who’s coming back to SEC

 Auburn is hiring Liberty coach Hugh Freeze to take over the football program, more than five years after his resignation from SEC West rival Mississippi amid both personal and NCAA scandals.

-Freeze is officially 76-47 in 13 seasons as a head coach at Lambuth, Arkansas State, Mississippi and Liberty, but he comes with baggage that required extensive vetting by Auburn.
-Auburn credits him with a 103-47 record on the field, but he had 27 wins at Ole Miss vacated.
+Freeze is 68-44 in 11 seasons as a head coach at Arkansas State, Mississippi and Liberty, but he comes with baggage that required extensive vetting by Auburn.

-Freeze called Auburn “one of the preeminent programs in college football.”
-His daughter, Jordan, attended Auburn and lives in the area.

-“I can’t wait to work with our student-athletes and the Auburn family to bring championships back to the Plains,” Freeze said in a statement.

 He led the Rebels to a 39-25 record and four bowl games and even beat Auburn’s big rival, Alabama, in back-to-back seasons.
 But he resigned in the summer of 2017 after school officials uncovered a ”pattern of personal misconduct” starting with a call to a number used by an escort service from a university-issued cellphone.